 Preparation of report

-Introduction

-Updating of extreme flood

 Catchment Characteristics

 In hydrology, catchment properties refer to the physical and geographical features of an area that influence the flow of water in a watershed.
 These properties include the size, shape, slope, soil type, vegetation cover, and land use.
 The interaction of these properties affects the amount and distribution of rainfall that becomes runoff and contributes to the overall water balance of the catchment.
 Understanding catchment properties is important for effective water management, as it helps in predicting the response of a watershed to precipitation events and in designing appropriate water management strategies.